 UNH Cooperative Extension typically holds a Master Gardener training twice a year.
-This course takes place once a week for 12-weeks.
-The class costs $250.
+This course takes place once a week for 12 weeks.
+The class costs $300.
 After completing the in-class training, each trainee must complete a 55-hour internship, followed by a minimum of 20 hours of volunteer work each year.

-Next Class: The spring class will run on twelve Thursdays from from 9:00 am - 4:00 pm on February 28-May 16 at NH Audubon's McLane Center in Concord, NH.
-If you are interested in applying please complete this form.
+Next Class: The fall class will be held on twelve Thursdays from from 9:00 a.m. - 4:00 p.m. from September 3 - November 19.
+If you are interested in applying, applications will be available in the summer and will be accepted on a rolling basis until the class is full.
 If this location and schedule are not convenient but you would like to know about future trainings, submit your contact information and preferences by completing this survey.

-The Master Gardener program trains people to assist home gardeners throughout the state with horticulture, conservation and homeowner questions.
+The Extension Master Gardener program trains volunteers to assist residents throughout New Hampshire with home, yard and garden questions.
 Master Gardeners may work at the UNH Cooperative Extension Infoline in Goffstown, answering questions by phone or online.
-A wide range of resources and support staff are available through the Infoline.
-Master Gardeners also provide education and assist with projects in their communities, including establishing school and community gardens.
-Master Gardeners may also participate in the Master Gardener Speakers Bureau and deliver presentations for community groups and organizations covering a variety of topics, such as seed-starting, composting and pest management in the garden.
+A wide range of resources and staff support are available through the Infoline.
+Master Gardeners also provide education and assist with projects in their communities including establishing school, community and other educational gardens.
+Master Gardeners may also participate in the Speakers Bureau and deliver presentations for community groups and organizations covering a variety of topics such as seed-starting, composting and pest management in the garden.

-The in-class training covers many topics, including botany, insects, invasive species, vegetable gardening, growing fruit, irrigation and tree identification; all topics of interest to homeowners throughout New Hampshire.
-Each participant has access to the Master Gardener online manual.
+The in-class training covers many topics of interest to homeowners throughout New Hampshire including botany, insects, invasive species, vegetable gardening, growing fruit, irrigation and tree identification.
+Each participant has access to the Master Gardener online or print manual.
 Experts from around the state, including UNH Cooperative Extension Field Specialists, serve as instructors for the class.
-The class includes several field trips related to subjects such as tree and shrub identification, tree planting and pruning.
+The class includes several field trips including a visit to UNH research areas.